 Boating at Nockamixon State Park

-The 1,450-acre Lake Nockamixon has six public launching areas.
+The 1,450-acre Lake Nockamixon has five public launching areas.

 The marina and Tohickon launch ramps are popular with enthusiasts of:

 Three Mile Run and Haycock launch facilities are favored for:

 Launching facilities are open 24 hours-a-day.

 In addition to having the largest launch ramp in the park, the marina has: